 |Search||Type any combination of words before pressing Search (or keyboard Enter key).||Sitewide results list page titles for both articles and products (without thumbnail images).|

 Programmers often prefer advanced grep searches for control over numerous variables: Should results reflect any one of the words typed or be all inclusive?
 Are partial or complete words acceptable?
 Can partial words be anywhere within results or must words begin with search words?
 The powerful sitewide Search engine (under "Help" tab) allows users to type capitalized AND OR between words for more granularity.

 The storewide Find employs a more user-friendly approach with prioritized adaptive search parameters.
 If one fails, another is used.
 The following example is a precursor to current implementation.
 This gives you an idea of prioritized searches behind the humble field:

-- Search phrases on either side of each "OR"
+- Match phrases on either side of each "OR"

 - Search exact match for product ISBN

 - Search exact match for assigned code within product URL

 - Match range of sizes: 11x17 to 22x28 inches (or cm)

 - Match text fields that begin with up to 5 words in any order